Teaching children with autism math skills isn’t hard if you learn a few tips for success and pitfalls to avoid. You can do this, and I'm here to help.

 All your child really needs to function independently in this world are the basics.
 So if this isn’t her subject, it’s okay if all she learns is addition and subtraction.

-Just approach teaching this subject as you should approach anything else you do with your child: with lots of love and patience.
+Just approach teaching your child with autism math skills as you should approach anything else you do with her: with lots of love and patience.

 Below I’m listing various basic math skills and methods you can use to teach your child.
 I’ll explain each subject further on separate pages, so just follow those links to learn more.